9oelM/9oelM.github.io/content/blog/2021-09-17--set-up-multiple-monitors-optimus-laptop-on-kali-linux/index.md

 sudo apt-get dist-upgrade
 ```

-You can plug your HDMI/DP/VGA cables into your machine in advance.
+Btw, you can plug your HDMI/DP/VGA cables into your machine in advance.

 2. Install kernal headers